nickorlow/villager-bot/README.md

 # Villager Bot
-Bot I wrote around 12/2020 for me and a few friends.
+A Discord bot I wrote around 12/2020 for me and a few friends.

 Villager Bot makes playing minecraft multiplayer easier by requiring that a certain number of people must be online & playing.
 This stops people with more free time from 'grinding' and becoming far better than everyone else, ultimately ruining the server.